 Each celebrity stars in their own Prime Day Show, which lasts from 25 to 27 minutes.
 These aren't outright concerts, but instead Amazon describes them as "unique experiences that fuse performance and storytelling."

-This isn't the first Prime Day Show we've seen from Amazon.
 In 2018, Amazon chose Ariana Grande, Alessia Cara, Kelsea Ballerina, and Julia Michaels to headline their show.
 The following year the Amazon Prime Day concert featured Taylor Swift, Dua Lipa, Becky G, and SZA.
-(There was no concert in 2020).
+There was no concert in 2020 and 2022.